Sh2-68 / Planetary Nebula |

 Other IDs | LBN 93, PK 30+6.1 |

-This image shows you Sh2-68 bathed in the western side of Milky Way, about 4 degrees north of eta Serpentis Cauda.
+On the right-hand side of this image shows you Sh2-68 bathed in the western side of Milky Way, about 4 degrees north of η Serpentis Cauda.

 The nebula has a size of about 7 arc minutes, classed as comparatively larger planetary nebula.

-It's considered that the nebula was formed at least 40 thousand years ago, very old one in the heavens.
+It's considered that the nebula was formed at least 40 thousand years ago, very ancient one in the heavens.

 Sh2-68 is emitting the oxygen's greenish light in center and the hydrogen's reddish streak stretched in northeast direction.